 The Show View

-The <Show> component renders the page title and actions, and fetches the record from the REST API.
-It is not responsible for rendering the actual record - that’s the job of its child component (usually <SimpleShowLayout>), to which they pass the record as prop.
+component renders the page title and actions, and fetches the record from the REST API.
+It is not responsible for rendering the actual record - that’s the job of its child component (usually <SimpleShowLayout>

 Here is the minimal code necessary to display a view to show a post: